Free Beta

 • See a live indicator in the chat toolbar when spec decode is active

-TokForge automatically profiles your device on first launch.
-It detects:
+TokForge automatically profiles your device on first launch to determine the best spec decode configuration.
+During profiling, it:

 Supported Models